New IBC Protocols & Renewals

 Creating New Protocols

 IBC approval is required for new protocols involving activities that use recombinant or synthetic nucleic acid molecules, infectious agents, biologically derived toxins, and human gene transfer clinical trials.
 See our IBC Application eProtocol Instructions & Guidance which provides a detailed explanation of each section of the eProtocol application.
+See the eProtocol page for more information on the eProtocol system.
+Please note, that page specific application assistance can be found by clicking on the “Help” button in the upper right corner of the eProtocol application.

-Purpose of Cloning
+Purpose of Cloning & How-to Clone in eProtocol

-Cloning can be used to make three-year renewals easier, but can also be used as a template for new protocols that will have common elements, including personnel, standard operating procedures (SOPs), etc.
+Cloning can be used to make three-year renewals easier, but can also be used as a template for new protocols that will have common elements, including personnel, standard operating procedures (SOPs), etc. When you clone an application, it will create a new and unique IBC protocol ID.
+Detailed Instructions describing the cloning process can be found in our Job Aid: IBC eProtocol Cloning and Navigation.

 Submit a Three-Year Renewal